 - Check of wrong wiring (communication check with indoor units).

 - Check of the stop valves opening.

-- Judgment of piping length.
+- · Judgment of piping length.

-On top of this system test operation, indoor units operation should also be checked separately.
+On top of this system test operation, Branch Selector units and indoor units operation should also be checked separately.

 - Make sure to carry out the system test operation after the first installation.
-Otherwise, the malfunction code U3 will be displayed on the user interface and normal operation or individual and indoor unit test run cannot be carried out. - Abnormalities on indoor units cannot be checked for each unit separately.
-After the test operation is finished, check the indoor units one by one by performing a normal operation using the user interface.
-Refer to the indoor units installation manual for more details concerning the individual test run.
+Otherwise, the malfunction code U3 will be displayed on the user interface and normal operation or individual Branch Selector unit and indoor unit test run cannot be carried out. - Abnormalities on Branch Selector units and indoor units cannot be checked for each unit separately.
+After the test operation is finished, check the Branch Selector units and the indoor units one by one by performing a normal operation using the user interface.
+Refer to the Branch Selector units and the indoor units installation manual for more details concerning the individual test run.